 There are certainly potential advantages to a retro workers’ compensation policy, although the pros are mostly focused on the businesses that purchase the policy:

-- If a business has a low level of losses, they may end up paying a lot less for their workers’ compensation insurance versus the guaranteed cost policy model.
+- A business with a low loss experience level may pay less for its workers’ compensation insurance versus the guaranteed cost policy model.

-- Through a retro plan that is adjusted so often, policyholders have a higher incentive to control their losses and help get injured workers back to work.
+- Through a retro plan that is adjusted so often, policyholders have a higher incentive to control their loss conversion factor and help get injured workers back to work.

-- The business can also expect to pay a premium more closely correlated with their actual losses for the current policy period.
+- The business can also expect to pay a premium more closely correlated with its actual losses for the current policy period.

 The main con of a retro workers’ compensation policy is the risk of losing money.
-If the business’s losses are much higher than they expected, they will face a larger additional premium.
-There is a risk of higher fluctuations compared to guaranteed cost workers’ comp.
+If the business’s losses are much higher than expected, they will face a larger additional premium adjustment.
+There is a risk of higher fluctuations compared to guaranteed cost workers’ compensation.

-The employer can also run into issues if their accounting team does not understand retro plans well.
-Poorly-run claims can lead to higher costs.
+Employers can also face issues if their accounting team does not understand retro policies and plans well.
+Poorly run retrospective-plan claims can lead to higher costs.

 Requirements for Retro Workers’ Compensation

 The exact qualifications for retro workers’ comp plans can vary per state.
-In Georgia, retrospective rating plans are available for employers with an assigned risk workers’ comp insurance premium of at least $250,000, according to the National Council on Compensation Insurance (NCCI).
-This plan through the NCCI is called a Loss Sensitive Rating Plan (LSRP).
+In Georgia, retrospective rating plans are available for employers through the National Council on Compensation Insurance (NCCI) with an assigned risk workers’ comp insurance premium of at least $250,000.

-The LSRP plan is meant to act as a “last resort” for employers who must obtain workers’ compensation insurance but are unable to provide it through other outlets.
-The retro plan must be compared with other alternatives after a thorough consideration of claims experience, loss data, and projections as well as other details.
+These plans are known as Loss Sensitive Rating Plans (LSRP) and are meant to act as a “last resort” for employers who must obtain workers’ compensation insurance but cannot provide it through other outlets.
+It must compare with other alternatives regarding claims experience, loss data, and projections.

 Talk to a Georgia Workers’ Compensation Lawyer for Free Today

-Retro workers’ compensation policies can be complicated and difficult to understand.
-While they can have advantages for employers looking for a workers’ comp policy, we are focused on how each policy affects injured workers and their workers’ comp claims.
-If you have questions about your employer’s workers’ comp policy and how it relates to a work accident, John Foy & Associates can help.
+Retro workers’ comp policies can be complex.
+They can have advantages for employers, but we focus on how each policy affects injured workers and their workers’ comp claims.
+If you have questions about your employer’s workers’ comp policy, John Foy & Associates can help.

-Our Georgia workers’ compensation lawyers have been helping injured workers get the benefits they need for over 20 years.
-We know that insurance companies (and employers) often look for ways to reduce what they pay out on workers’ comp claims.
-We also know that it is your legal right to be provided with medical compensation, lost wage benefits, and more after a work injury.
+Our Georgia workers’ comp lawyers have been helping injured workers get the benefits they need for over 20 years.
+We know that insurers (and employers) often look for ways to reduce what they pay out on workers’ comp claims.
+We also know it is your legal right to be given fair benefits after an injury.

-Contact us today and we’ll give you a FREE consultation to discuss your situation and your best options.
+Contact workers’ compensation attorneys at our firm today, and we’ll give you a FREE consultation to discuss your situation and your best options.
 Plus, working with us is risk-free: we don’t take a single fee from you unless we win you money.
-So, give us a call today at (404) 400-4000 or contact us online to get started with your FREE consultation.